rsksmart/RSKIPs/IPs/RSKIP57.md

 Wallets implementing RSK support must use the following derivation path:

 * **Purpose: 44**, based on BIP-0043.
 Hardened derivation is used at this level.
-* **Coin type: 137** for RSK MainNet and 37310 for RSK TestNet, based on SLIP-0044.
+* **Coin type: 137** for RSK MainNet, and 1 for RSK TestNet, based on SLIP-0044.
 Hardened derivation is used at this level.
 * **Account: 0**, as initial index.
 Hardened derivation is used at this level.
 * **Change: 0**, used for external chain.
 Public derivation is used at this level.
 * **Address index:** Addresses are numbered from index 0 in sequentially increasing manner.
 This number is used as child index in BIP32 derivation.
 Public derivation is used at this level.